Birmingham Curzon Street railway station

 The station, the design for which has been developed by WSP and Grimshaw Architects, will be surrounded by new public spaces, include a pedestrian link to the adjacent railway station, and be integrated with an extended West Midlands Metro tram network.

-Birmingham City Council plans to use the location of the new station to promote development within the city, especially the redevelopment of the Eastside and Digbeth areas.
+Birmingham City Council plans to use the new station's location to promote development across the city, particularly the redevelopment of the Eastside and Digbeth areas.